 The Falling Stars is the first book of poetry collection by Aimen Iqbal.
 A collection of ruined words which were born from the emotions dwelling in the heart.

-This book is divided into twelve parts each dealing with a specific topic.
-Each topic is just a presentation of how the world is seen by the poet, each poem deals with how to eradicate such errors or embrace them wholly.
+This book is divide into twelve parts each dealing with a specific topic.
+Each topic is just a presentation of how poet see the world, each poem deals with how to eradicate such errors or embrace them wholly.

 From the difficulties faced by people due to criticism, the struggles of a dreamer and topics such as self-love, the book deals with topics of stereotypes of the East yet how the Sun always shines the first on East, poetry against animal abuse, the feelings of a writer and the magic of a reader, the beauty of nature and emotions such as pain and fear.